 Why Is Arbor Hospice Different Than My Other Care Choices?

 You simply won’t find an expert team more experienced in end-of-life care than Arbor Hospice.
-We care for more than 9,000 patients and their families each year, and have been the community’s leader in end-of-life care for more than 30 years.
+We care for more than 1,500 patients and their families each year, and have been the community’s leader in end-of-life care for nearly 40 years.
 Our care teams surpass all industry requirements for education and training, including physicians board-certified in hospice and palliative medicine as well as geriatric medicine.
 Arbor Hospice, and our affiliated partner Hospice of Michigan, are the only regional hospice providers with services for pediatric patients and their families.

 When Is The Right Time For Arbor Hospice?

 Ideally, care from Arbor Hospice should begin as soon as the focus of treatment changes from curing the illness to maximizing quality of life by relieving and managing symptoms and providing comfort.
 Often, when pain is not well-controlled or easily managed – and routine activities, such as walking, eating, bathing and dressing, have become difficult – those are signs you should consider Arbor Hospice.
 The decision to pursue hospice care is a personal one, but most of our families tell us they wish they had made the decision sooner.
 A patient, family member or healthcare professional can ask for Arbor Hospice.
 To receive care from Arbor Hospice, two physicians (typically, the patient’s physician and hospice medical director) must certify a life expectancy of six months or less if the disease continues its normal course.
 Plus, the patient must choose to forgo any further curative treatments.

 If a patient isn’t ready for hospice care but still needs relief from disease symptoms or side effects of curative treatments, NorthStar Palliative Care may be an ideal option.

 Does Choosing Arbor Hospice Mean There’s Nothing More We Can Do?